 But what are the key things that you must NEVER do when your child is throwing a tantrum?

 - Don’t try bribing or negotiating.
-Bribing a tantrum throwing 5 year old results in giving the unwanted behaviour a reward and the power to manipulate the situation.
+Bribing a tantrum-throwing 5-year-old results in giving the unwanted behavior a reward and the power to manipulate the situation.
 Children are very clever and just like giving in, negotiating, begging and bribing will encourage bad behavior and your child will throw more tantrums to get what they want in the future.

 These are my top tips to prevent severe tantrums from even getting going:

-1. Create A Calm Down Corner For Your 5 Year Old To Retreat To
+1. Create A Calm Down Corner For Your 5-Year-Old To Self-Regulate

 2. Practise Teddy Bear Deep Breathing